-IEP’s and 504 Plans end with high school graduation.
-Both provide helpful background information, but do not meet the documentation standard for college accommodations.
-Please provide documentation (pdf) from an appropriate licensed professional that follows the University System of Georgia Documentation Guidelines and documents your impairment(s).
+Documentation must be from an appropriate licensed professional and follow the University System of Georgia Documentation Policy and documents your impairment(s).
 If documentation of a disability does not exist, we can assist with seeking licensed professionals who can provide acceptable documentation.

 All documentation will be sent to the Regents' Center for Learning Disorders (RCLD) for review.
 The RCLD sets the standard for post-secondary documentation requirements to determine eligibility for appropriate academic accommodations.The RCLD is part of the Board of Regents, the governing body for all public colleges and universities in Georgia.
 Once our office receives the review from the RCLD you will be contacted via your Bobcats e-mail address to update you on your status.